JTPond/calcify/README.md

 ## CalcifyLab

-Beginning work on a new lib crate to make simulations (such as the example) more strait forward.
+Beginning work on a new lib crate to make simulations (such as the example) more straightforward.
 Look forward to that in the coming months.

 ## ICalcify

 Check it out [here!](https://github.com/JTPond/ICalcify "ICalcify GitHub")

-## RFI

-If you have any ideas for functionality for the Feed trait, please open an issue on github.

 ## Notes
+* New types, ThreeField and ThreeVecField.
+These are wrapper function around function pointers.
+They will have limited functionality for most users, but they will be important for typing in CalcifyLab.

 * Added Feed trait and FeedTree type for mutable data feeds.

 * Updated organization of source files.